DangerousPrototypes/BusPirate5-firmware/readme.md

 UID=$(id -u) GID=$(id -g) docker compose run dev
 ```

-### patching pico SDK
-By default, pico-sdk assumes that we have 2MB of flash available, and there is no way to configure different flash size.
-In reality, buspirate5 has 16MB of flash, if we want to fully utilize the available flash,
-we need to do the following modifications (currently it is not needed because buspirate5 firmware size is less than 2MB).

-1. open file `src/rp2_common/pico_standard_link/memmap_default.ld`
-2. change the line:
-    `FLASH(rx) : ORIGIN = 0x10000000, LENGTH = 2048k`
-    to:
-    `FLASH(rx) : ORIGIN = 0x10000000, LENGTH = 16384k`
-3. save the file and locally commit the change.

 ### Building without LGPL3 protected component
 **NOTE** by doing the following you may not need to distribute the binaries under LGPL3 license terms.